mattermost/mattermost-developer-documentation/site/content/extend/plugins/community_process.md

 Steps involved:
 - Ensure all setup documentation needed is clear and can be successfully followed
+- Dedicated instance or test account to access and test the third-party service, if applicable
 - Functional testing has been done to ensure the integration works as expected
 - For Plugins owned by Mattermost - Release testing is added to cover the main functionality of the plugin